JohnLinth/notecraft/README.md

   - [Prerequisites](#prerequisites)
   - [Build Steps](#build-steps)

 NoteCraft is a comprehensive study management application built with Qt/C that helps students organize their academic life.
 It combines note-taking, quiz management, calendar scheduling, and grade tracking functionalities in one cohesive platform.
-The primary language used was German.

  ## Screenshots